welkinhealth/slate/source/index.html.md

 Text-based communication methods supported by Welkin are: SMS, email, and in-app messaging.

-<aside>Only 3rd party app conversations can be created via this API.
+<aside>Only in-app and email conversations can be created via this API.
 There is only one SMS conversation per
 <a href="#patients">patient</a> <a href="#phone-numbers">phone number</a> and that conversation is automatically created when the
 phone number is added to the patient.</aside>

-<aside>Emails are not currently exposed in Welkin's APIs.</aside>